 One of the most important things about about milk production is that it’s a game of supply and demand.

-What this means in practice is that the more milk that is emptied from your breasts, the more your body produces.
+What this means in practice is that the more that is emptied from your breasts, the more your body produces.

 Knowing this, it’s easy to see that if you miss a feeding or pumping session, it effectively sends a signal to your body that your baby needs less milk.

-Many moms find that breastfeeding or pumping 8 or more times in each 24 hour period is enough to keep your milk supply up.
+Many moms find that breastfeeding or pumping 8 or more times in each 24 hour period is enough to keep your supply up.

 Whatever your schedule, try to make sure you never miss a feeding or pumping session.